laurajoyerb/COVID19/README.md

 # COVID-19 React Native Application

+## Introduction
+This application was an assignment for ENG EC 500: Software Engineering at Boston University with Professor Osama Alshaykh.
+We were tasked with developing an application using React Native to display facts and statistics about the COVID-19 pandemic.

 ## Screens

 ### Home Screen
 The home screen allows navigation to all other screens.

 <img src="./images/home.PNG" width=50%/>

 ### Quick Summary